Chinese Democracy Tour

-The Chinese Democracy Tour was a worldwide concert tour by American rock band Guns N' Roses to promote the group's album Chinese Democracy.
+The Chinese Democracy Tour was a worldwide concert tour by the American hard rock band Guns N' Roses to promote the group's album Chinese Democracy.
 It began in 2001, with three U.S. dates and a Brazilian one, while their 2002 tour included Asian, North American and a few European dates.
 The band did not tour again until May 2006, when it toured North America again and performed a major tour of Europe.
 The band's tour continued in 2007 with shows in Australia, New Zealand, Japan and Mexico.

 Their first show after the 2008 release of Chinese Democracy was in Taiwan on December 11, 2009.
 In the same month, the group played South Korea for the first time, as well as two dates in Japan.
-Since 2010 the tour has continued with concerts in North America, South/Central America, Europe and Australia.
+The tour continued with concerts in North America, South/Central America, Europe and Australia.
 As of late 2010, the entire tour had attracted a total audience of about 4,000,000 people.
 The ten-year tour came to a close on the final day of 2011, with a New Year's Eve show in Las Vegas, making it their second longest tour ever, just behind Use Your Illusion Tour, as well as their most-played concert tour ever, with 239 total shows.

 Band members' history

 The bulk of the band remained stable throughout the tour: lead vocalist Axl Rose; keyboardist and backing vocalist Dizzy Reed; bassist and backing vocalist Tommy Stinson; co-lead guitarist Robin Finck; and keyboardist, programmer and backing vocalist Chris Pitman.
-The main lineup changes were in the form of rhythm guitarists (Paul Tobias from 2001 to 2002, Richard Fortus from 2002 to present), lead guitarists partnering Finck (Buckethead from 2001 to 2004, Ron "Bumblefoot" Thal from 2006 to 2014) and drummers (Brain from 2001 to 2006, Frank Ferrer from 2006 to present).
+The main lineup changes were in the form of rhythm guitarists (Paul Tobias from 2001 to 2002, Richard Fortus from 2002 to present), lead guitarists partnering Finck (Buckethead from 2001 to 2004, Ron "Bumblefoot" Thal from 2006 to 2014) and drummers (Brain from 2001 to 2006, Frank Ferrer from 2006 to 2025).
 The 2006/2007 tour lineup—Rose, Reed, Stinson, Pitman, Finck, Fortus, Thal and Ferrer—remained to complete the album, released in 2008.
 Finck rejoined Nine Inch Nails in 2008, and was replaced by Sixx:A.M. guitarist DJ Ashba in 2009.

 2001 European Tour

 The 2001 European Tour (often referred to as the Chinese Democracy Tour) was a scheduled concert tour by Guns N' Roses, planned in support of the band's then-upcoming sixth studio album Chinese Democracy.
 Initially due to begin and end in June, many tour dates were rescheduled for December due to the reported illness of guitarist Buckethead.
-The re-configured tour was later cancelled outright.
+The re-configured tour was later canceled outright.